mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-adlsg2_lm.md

    A new directory should exist (`customer_addresses_dim_hive`) with a ~50MB file inside (`customer_addresses_dim.tsv.gz`).

 _You have now successfully migrated data from your HDP Sandbox to your ADLS Gen2 container using LiveMigrator.
+You can now try live replication by following our [LiveData quickstart](./hdp_sandbox-adlsg2_ld.md#replication)._

-Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._
+_Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._

 ## Troubleshooting